 To help create the Digital Connectivity Plan, the UBC planning team conducted extensive public outreach and engagement throughout the state over seven months through the Connecting Utah initiative.
-The purpose of this outreach was to learn about and understand broadband needs in the local communities and Tribal areas and to identify gaps in broadband availability, accessibility, and affordability.
+The purpose of this outreach was to learn about and understand broadband needs in the local communities and Tribal areas, and to identify gaps in broadband availability, accessibility, and affordability.
 The planning team developed an outreach strategy that focused on engaging with stakeholders such as Associations of Governments (AOGs), Tribal Nations, state agency partners, municipalities, and community-based organizations.
 The planning team conducted workshops in all 29 Utah counties and held consultations with all of the Tribal Nations in Utah to educate stakeholders about the Connecting Utah initiative and learn the specific needs of each community or group.

 Additionally, the team conducted statewide outreach through email campaigns, social media, and press releases to notify the general public of the UBC's planning effort and to encourage participation in the Connecting Utah Survey and the Utah Internet Speed Test.
+Outreach materials can be found in the Appendices.

-The planning team developed a Connecting Utah website, including English27 and Spanish28 versions, as the central place for providing information about the planning effort for the public and stakeholders and for conducting surveys to gather input.
-As of June 1, 2023, the website has been viewed 6,428 times.
+The planning team developed a Connecting Utah website, including English37 and Spanish38 versions, as the central place for providing information about the planning effort for the public and stakeholders and for conducting surveys to gather input.
+As of August 3, 2023, the website has been viewed 9,133 times.

-The team worked with Governor Spencer Cox to record an informational video and PSA in both English29 and Spanish30 to encourage Utahns to participate in the effort to help expand high-speed internet throughout the state.
+The team worked with Governor Spencer Cox to record an informational video and PSA in both English39 and Spanish40 to encourage Utahns to participate in the effort to help expand high-speed internet throughout the state.
 The video was posted on the Connecting Utah website, and the PSA was pushed to radio stations across the state.

 At the beginning of the planning effort in October, the team distributed a press release to statewide media to notify the public of the newly-formed Connecting Utah initiative and planning effort.
 In March 2023, another press release was distributed to remind the public of the Connecting Utah initiative and ask for more participation with the survey and Utah Internet Speed Test.
-Between October 2022 and March 2023, 14 news articles regarding these planning efforts were run.
+Between October 2022 and March 2023, there were 14 state and national publications that covered the planning efforts.